GreenDoge-Network/greendoge-blockchain/README.md

 # greendoge-blockchain
-ChiaDoge will continue to run.
-GreenDoge is made to improve ChiaDoge.
-It is currently being tested and will not promise any rewards.
-Don't run it yourself without following the community's instructions.
+ChiaDoge is running normally.
+GreenDoge is made for test to improve ChiaDoge.
+GreenDoge may restart multiple times and does not provide any rewards.
+Do not run it yourself without following the community's instructions.

 **ChiaDoge** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.